Scaling Wildlife Protection

-Empirically proven economical and ecological models for harvesting sugar palmes.
+Empirically proven economical and ecological models for harvesting sugar palms.

-Digital elevation models and data of identifying trees by using drones.
+Digital elevation models and data on identifying trees using drones.

-Masarang works with Ruby and Access to control these (now mostly offline) databases.
-The databases ARE linked to for instance the online biographical diversity database.
+Masarang works with Ruby and Access to control these (currently mainly offline) databases.
+The databases ARE linked to, for instance, the online biographical diversity database.

-Ocean Protocol is contributing their protocol and will personally guide teams that build on it.
+Ocean Protocol is contributing their protocol and will personally guide teams building on this.

 Pre-Startup, Startup, Mature SME and Corporate

-The societal mission of Masarang, to regenerate rainforests by creating a ecological and economical sustainable model for communities and their rainforests, could be scaled world wide by using an open sourced, internet-infrastructure.
+The societal mission of Masarang, to regenerate rainforests by creating an ecological and economical sustainable model for communities and their rainforests, could be scaled worldwide by using an open sourced, internet-infrastructure.
 Thereby greatly contributing to regenerating rainforests and protecting wildlife.

 Ambition and goals

-The consortium is highly able to accelerate the teams and solutions coming out of the hackathon, please take a look at the individual consortium members.
+The consortium is highly capable of accelerating the teams and solutions coming out of the Hackathon, please take a look at the individual consortium members.

-Current consortium.
-DutchChain, organizer of this Odyssey Hackathon, has initiated and will financially and with expertise support this challenge to engage the ecosystem and let the hackathon in 2019 and beyond become an incubator and accelerator for amazing not-for-profit ideas.
+Current consortium: DutchChain, organizer of this Odyssey Hackathon, has put up EUR 10,000 in reward money to engage the ecosystem and allow the Hackathon become an incubator and accelerator for amazing not-for-profit ideas in 2019 and beyond.